sullivg2/awesome-private-wireless/README.md

 ## E2E IoT Connectivity Solutions

-* [Twilio Programmable Wireless](https://www.twilio.com/wireless) - Programmable Wireless delivers IoT connectivity that scales to the enterprise, and serves developers all over the world.
-Control, analyze, and monitor cellular connectivity from your Twilio Console or via the Twilio API.
+*  [Aeris](https://www.aeris.com/) - Cellular IoT Connectivity and Connected Vehicle Platform
 *  [Hologram](https://www.hologram.io/) - The easiest to use cellular platform for IoT.
 Connect your entire fleet anywhere, on every network, all powered from a single SIM card.
 *  [Monogoto](https://monogoto.io/) - Worldwide IoT and M2M connectivity, allowing full visibility, event management and control from the network to the edge devices, with security in first priority.
 *  [Soracom](https://www.soracom.io/) - Soracom helps technology innovators connect devices over cellular to a secure, global network – where there’s no limit to how big you can scale.
-*  [Aeris](https://www.aeris.com/) - Cellular IoT Connectivity and Connected Vehicle Platform
+*  [sigfox](https://www.sigfox.com/en) - leading service provider for Internet of Things (IoT).
+One global 0G network to connect your physical world with the digital universe and power industry transformation.
+* [Twilio Programmable Wireless](https://www.twilio.com/wireless) - Programmable Wireless delivers IoT connectivity that scales to the enterprise, and serves developers all over the world.
+Control, analyze, and monitor cellular connectivity from your Twilio Console or via the Twilio API.

 ## Vendor Private Wireless Solutions